Liwmo/liwmo.github.io/_posts/2017-10-16-gradient-descent-part-1.markdown

 tags: algorithms
 excerpt_separator: <!--more-->
 ---
-In middle school, there was a rather popular website us kids went to called [Cool Math Games][1] (don't worry, it's not terribly sketchy).
-Anyway, I forget the details, but I do remember that we had a bit of "independent time" to work on educational-related stuff, and one student assured our teacher that the site was indeed, *educational*.
+In middle school, there was a rather popular website kids went to called [Cool Math Games][1] (don't worry, it's not terribly sketchy).
+Anyway, I forget the specific details, but I do recall having a bit of "independent time" to work on educational-related things, and one student assured our teacher that the site was indeed, *educational*.
 When she found out that learning consisted of [Bloons Tower Defense][2] and other nonsense, well...let's just say that was the end of that.
-In all fairness however, my 6th grade teacher was still undoubtedly amazing.
+Yet, despite this incident, my 6th grade teacher remains one of the most influential and amazing educators I've had.
 Also, Cool Math Games did have some information on mathematics such as an article on combinatorics I tried skimming over at the time.
-I gave up upon encountering $$ n \choose k $$, kind of like how I recently ~~wasted~~ struggled through an entire day trying to understand [tensors][3] (the physics version, not the CS version; maybe I'll have more on that in another post).
+I gave up upon encountering $$ n \choose k $$, kind of like how I recently struggled through an entire day trying to understand [tensors][3].
 <!--more-->

-So, to make up for the lack of math and to revisit the joys of childhood, I present to you one of my personal favorites: [Coffee Shop][4].
+So, to make up for the lack of math and revisit the joys of childhood, I present to you one of my personal favorites: [Coffee Shop][4].
 Go ahead and give it a whirl down below.
 It's important that you play through at least a few in-game days to make sense of the analysis below (and I apologize in advance for the lack of volume controls; mute the tab if desired).

 <div style="text-align: center"><object type="application/x-shockwave-flash" data="//www.coolmath-games.com/sites/cmatgame/files/games/coffeeshop-coolmath-1.swf" id="swfObjID" width="640" height="480" align="middle"><param name="allowScriptAccess" value="always"><param name="movie" value="coffeeshop-coolmath-1.swf"><param name="menu" value="false"><param name="quality" value="high"><param name="wmode" value="direct"></object></div><br>

 ### Our Motivating Question

 All right, so what does this have to do with the title?
 Well, after playing a few rounds last week I thought, "Hmm...__what's the best strategy for maximizing profit?__" Since I've been spending so much time trying to move into AI and machine learning, I figured this might make for a fun mini data-analysis tutorial that would be different (in an positive way) from other articles out there.
 In the following sections, I'm going to introduce the experiment and lay out the necessary tools, namely gradient descent.
-The fine details and substantial analyses will come in part 2.
+The fine details and substantive analyses will come in part 2.

 ### Some Necessary Simplifications